 Joking aside, mineral rights create mineral royalties for the sale of a property’s natural resources.
 Mineral rights and royalties are a great investment in the United States as resource scarcity makes these properties increasingly valuable.

 At the end of the day, you can do whatever you want with the capital that you gain from the sale of a self storage facility.
-In the United States, using a 1031 exchange to defer capital gains taxes and revineest in a like kind property is one of the best choices for American taxpayers.
+In the United States, using a 1031 exchange to defer capital gains taxes and reinvest in a like kind property is one of the best choices for American taxpayers.

 A 1031 exchange of self storage facilities can result in a potentially large income stream for many productive years.
 With the acquisition of mineral rights and royalties, it is very practical.